haiqu/rx-nga/Rx.md

-# Rx Core
+# Rx: a minimal Forth for Nga

-The *Rx Core* is the *retro experimental core*, a proto-Forth environment.
-Past incarnations of this have proved very successful, serving as both a basis for Retro and testbed for interesting concepts. *Rx* (as it will be called from this point on) is *not* intended to be used widely.
+*Rx* (*retro experimental*) is a proto-Forth environment.
+Past incarnations of this have proved very successful, serving as both a basis for Retro and testbed for interesting concepts. *Rx* is *not* intended to be used widely at this time.
 Expect frequent breakages and bugs as new things are added, tested, and removed.
-It is my hope that this will prove beneficial in building the next generations of Retro and Parable.
+It is my hope that this will prove beneficial in building new generations of Retro and Parable.

 As with all of my recent work, I'm attempting to develop this in  more literate style, intermixing commentary and keeping related things together.
 The sources are extracted with the *unu* tool, preprocessed by *nuance*, and then assembled using *naje*.
 On my Linode, this normally takes less than 0.01s.